Influence, Advocacy and Communications with UNICEF

 • We launched new digital newsletters on LinkedIn (see second issue here) and within MailChimp to further connection and engagement with SWA opportunities, ideas and work.
 We also worked to improve the brand experience of SWA-hosted webinars, establishing SOPs and collaborative teams.
 Our first webinar for 2025 enjoyed a record number of attendees.
 See the report here.

-• In 2025, SWA celebrates 15 years of its partnership.
-Through the year, we’ll release 15 stories that reflect the influence, advocacy and impact of SWA’s work.
-The first one launched in April.
-You can see the others here.
+• In 2025, SWA celebrated 15 years of its partnership.
+We released a series of designed stories that reflect the influence, advocacy and impact of SWA’s work in a compelling-to-read way.
+You can see them here.

 Next